jpodavalos/Motor-PID-Controller-using-Arduino-Matlab/README.md

 * Update P, I, D to get the best response.

+NOTES:

-> After clicking Send, the motor should start moving and System Response details should start to populate and update.
+* After clicking Send, the motor should start moving and System Response details should start to populate and update.

-> To test if PID works, try stopping the Motor (be careful - use piece of cloth), it should fight back.
+* To test if PID works, try stopping the Motor (be careful - use piece of cloth), it should fight back.
 Response depends on P, I, and D values.

 To understand the PID algorith included in the Arduino code, I recommend watching this video: https://www.youtube.com/watch?v=sDd4VOpOnnA